SandoghdarLab/PiSCAT/docs/Tutorial3/Tutorial3.md

 ```

 ## Loading results
-In the following cell, we provide an example for loading previuosly saved results of data type of hdf5.
+In the following cell, we provide an example for loading previously saved results of data type of hdf5.

 ```python